A border community, ICE at odds over release of detainees with covid

 Another ICE van arrived, and the Cameroonian tried to board it to return to the immigration facility.

-“Why am I being released,” the man asked an official, according to a video Reyes captured of the incident, but the official left.
+“Why am I being released?” the man asked an official, according to a video Reyes captured of the incident, but the official left.

 Reyes soon left to pick up another released detainee at ICE’s offices, while working with Kramer and foundation CEO Mark Lane to arrange safe transport for the Cameroonian man.
 But when he went back to the bus station, the man was gone.